awslabs/gluonts/docs/getting_started/background.md

 In GluonTS we use the concepts of local and global models.

-A local model is fit for a single-time series and used to make predictions for that time-series, whilst a global model is trained across many time-series and a single global model is used to make predictions for all time-series of a dataset.
+A local model is fit for a single time series and used to make predictions for that time series, whilst a global model is trained across many time series and a single global model is used to make predictions for all time series of a dataset.

 Training a global model can take a lot of time: up to hours, but sometimes even